 If you’re travelling with friends or family, we recommend that you book a villa.
-There’s a choice of three: a one bedroom garden or cliff villa, perfect for couples; a two bedroom garden or cliff villa, perfect for families; and a three bedroom royal mountain villa, which are often used by celebrities and government officials.
+There’s a choice of three: a one-bedroom garden or cliff villa, perfect for couples; a two-bedroom garden or cliff villa, perfect for families; and a three-bedroom royal mountain villa, which is often used by celebrities and government officials.

-Should you opt for villa we suggest villa 4, 5 and 11.
-Villa and 4 and 5 are located in the centre of the resort, so they offer the best views while villa 11 is located in the far right corner, so it is perfect for those looking for a bit more privacy.
+Should you opt for the villa we suggest villas 4, 5 and 11.
+Villas 4 and 5 are located in the centre of the resort, so they offer the best views while villa 11 is located in the far right corner, so it is perfect for those looking for a bit more privacy.

 While guests are free to try their hand at everything from zip-lining to rock climbing here, we suggest taking part in the resort’s Wadi Al Bawaarid hike.